k2view-academy/K2View-Academy/articles/39_fabric_catalog/catalog_app/16_revert_catalog_version.md

 If these changes are found to be incorrect or irrelevant - perhaps due to an imprecise regular expression - the user may wish to revert to a previous Catalog version.

 The Catalog allows reverting from the latest version to any earlier version.
 The revert can be applied to a selected data platform or the entire catalog, and it generates a new Catalog version.
+This capability is available starting from Fabric V8.4.

 ### How Can I Initiate Revert?